Inclusive Crash Test Dummies

 The Challenge

-sierra sam model 1949In engineering design, the medium-sized male body (1.75 m; 78 kg) has been taken as the norm.
-It is no surprise then than men fitting this profile suffer the fewest injuries in automobile accidents (Carter et al., 2014).
+sierra sam model 1949In engineering design, the medium-sized male body (5'9"; 1.75 m; 171 lbs.; 78 kg) has been taken as the norm.
+It is no surprise then that men fitting this profile suffer the fewest injuries in automobile accidents (Carter et al., 2014; Ali & Mayrend, 2025).

 When crash data is analyzed by sex, age, height, and weight, injury rates are higher among people who don’t fit the mid-sized male norm.
 Elderly drivers have high fatality rates per vehicle mile driven (Augenstein et al., 2003).
 Obese drivers also risk death and serious injury.
 And women are more likely than men to be injured in crashes.
-When considering the compounding interaction of these factors, elderly females and obese males suffer greater injury in crashes of equal severity than the “standard” male (Carter et al., 2014).
+When considering the compounding interaction of these factors, elderly and elderly females and obese males suffer greater injury in crashes of equal severity than the “standard” male (Carter et al., 2014).

 Gendered Innovation 1: Expanding Established Norms

-Professor Astrid Linder, Research Director of Traffic Safety at the Swedish National Road and Transport Research Institute, has been instrumental in developing the SETs (Seat Evaluation Tools) that model both the geometries of an average male and average female to evaluate the safety of car seats in a low severity rear impact (Karemyr et al., 2022).
+Astrid Linder with SETs 50M (male, left) and SETs 50F (female, right) dummies Picture info: Heiflösa binder/VTIResearchers in Europe have developed a numerical model of a 50th percentile female for low severity rear impact testing—the EvaRID (Rear Impact Dummy)—and a physical prototype of a 50th percentile female dummy—the BioRID 50F (Linder et al, 2013; Linde & Svensson, 2019; Carlsson et al., 2021).
+Professor Astrid Linder, at the Swedish National Road and Transport Research Institute, has been instrumental in developing the SETs (Seat Evaluation Tools) that model both the geometries of an average male and average female to evaluate the safety of car seats in low severity rear impacts (Karemyr et al., 2022).
 The SETs could be integrated in the safety testing.

 Elderly: Populations in many countries are aging.
 By 2030, over 25% of the populations in Europe and North American are expected to be over age 60 (United Nations, 2015).
 National U.S. data show that older people are more likely to experience serious injuries in almost every crash type (Carter et al., 2014).
 Older people have less dense bones and experience changes to the thorax region which increase injury risk.
 Older women are at the greatest risk of bone fracture (Hu et al., 2012).